sciencefmhub/sciencefmhub.github.io/content/en/docs/tutorials/cloudbank/account.md

 ---

-**WARNING**: ANY USE OF CLOUDBANK MUST INCLUDE THAT YOU HAVE A DEEP UNDEARSTANDING HOW CHARGES ARE DONE.
-WASTFUL USE OF RESOURCES WHICH COST REAL $ WILL RESULT IN AN IMMEDIATE TERMINATION OF YOUR ACCOUNT.
-Any cost above $100 over the semester must be preaproved and accompanied with a detailed cost break down.
+**WARNING**: ANY USE OF CLOUDBANK MUST INCLUDE THAT YOU HAVE A DEEP UNDERSTANDING HOW CHARGES ARE DONE.
+WASTEFUL USE OF RESOURCES WHICH COST REAL $ WILL RESULT IN AN IMMEDIATE TERMINATION OF YOUR ACCOUNT.
+Any cost above $100 over the semester must be preapproved and accompanied by a detailed cost breakdown.

 ## Using Cloudbank

 1. Students need to create an account on https://cloudbank.org with their university e-mail.
-Please follow the instructions
+Please follow the instructions.
-2. If multiple studnets need an account all students that need a cloudaccount must have completed step 1 before we proceed.
+2. If multiple students need an account all students must have completed step 1 before we proceed.
-   If that deadline set by your teacher is missed, you will have to likely wait.
-3. Once all students have applied we will do the next step.
+3. All names and emails as entered in Cloudbank must be forwarded to Gregor and Bud.

-## Activating your cloudbank account with our project
+## Activating your Cloudbank account with our project

-4. Gregor will activate your cloudbank account in the cloudbank project.
+4. Gregor will activate your Cloudbank account in the Cloudbank project.
 You do not have to do anything but wait.
 Gregor will notify Bud.
-5. Bud will add you to AWS via cloudbank.
+5. Bud will add you to AWS via Cloudbank.
 He will try to limit your spending amount to $100 initially.
 You do not have to do anything but wait.
 6. Bud will notify you and Gregor once this is done.
-7. This process is done n best effort and as we have never done it it may take some time to complete.
+7. This process is done on best effort and as we have never done it it may take some time to complete.
 We anticipate a week.

 ## What to do while you wait